In this article

 Meals and entertainment

 Reimbursing employees for meals and entertainment can sometimes get tricky.
-Generally speaking, though, these expenses are considered reimbursable as long as they have a clear business purpose or can be clearly tied back to the employee’s duties.
+Generally speaking, though, these expenses are considered reimbursable if they have a clear business purpose or you can directly tie them to the employee’s duties.

-Reimbursement may include restaurant meals, tips, and service charges.
-It can also include ready-made meals, groceries, or ingredients if an employee chooses to cook for themselves during travel.
+You’d usually reimburse expenses for restaurant meals, tips, and service charges.
+You can also reimburse ready-made meals, groceries, or ingredients if an employee cooks for themselves during travel.

 Supplies and tools

-If an employee uses their own money to purchase supplies or tools that are necessary for them to complete their job, those costs are often considered reimbursable.
-This can include things like:
+If an employee uses their own money to purchase supplies or tools that are necessary to complete their job, those costs are often considered reimbursable.
+This can include:

 • Office supplies: Pens and pencils, paper and other stationary, cleaning supplies

-• Electronics: Desktop or laptop computers, monitors, printers, fax machines, business phones or smartphones, software subscriptions
+• Electronics: Computers, monitors, printers, fax machines, business phones or smartphones, software subscriptions

 • Tools and equipment: Plumbing tools, electrical tools, carpentry tools, or any other tools your employee needs